 A new space for a new model

-Over summer 2018, an interim academic advising center began to take shape in the alumni room of the library.
-It opened in fall 2018, with six full-time staff members dedicated to advising the university’s nearly 3,000 students.
+Over summer 2018, an interim academic advising center began to take shape in the Alumni Room of the library.
+It opened in fall 2018, with six full-time staff members dedicated to advising the university’s over 3,000 students.

 The space has room for private, one-on-one conversations as well as group advising.